syncfusion-content/wpf-docs/wpf/SfDiagram/Ports.md

 Setting Up a Port Connection

-The SourcePort and TargetPort properties are used to specify the Source and Target Ports for establishing a connecting between two nodes.
+The SourcePort and TargetPort properties are used to specify the Source and Target Ports for establishing a connection between two nodes.
 Also, the SourceNode and TargetNode properties should be specified.

 The following code shows how to establish a port connection: